bob-fornal/work-notes/Cloud/AWS/CSAA/AWS-Storage-Extras.md

 ## Storage Gateway Overview

-AWS is pushing for "hybrid cloud" where part of the infrastructure is on the cloud and part is on-premises.
+AWS is pushing for a "hybrid cloud" where part of the infrastructure is on the cloud and part is on-premises.

 This can be due to ...

 * Long cloud migrations.
 * Security requirements.
-* Compliance requrements.
+* Compliance requirements.
 * IT strategy.

 S3 is a proprietary storage technology (unlike EFS, NFS) that uses **AWS Storage Gateway** to expose the S3 data on-premises.